 How will a Credit Guarantee Enhancement Corporation help?

-The proposed new corporation will assist companies in reinforcing their credit score score, which, in flip, will permit them to raise funds at inexpensive charges.
-By allowing repurchase agreements or repos (that would enable an enterprise to elevate budget by supplying its securities and agreeing to repurchase it later) in AA-rated bonds or securities, volumes should move up inside the corporate bond market.
-More importantly, it can help improve liquidity, specifically if the RBI, like many other vital banks of the sector, uses it for its repo operations.
+The proposed new corporation will assist companies in reinforcing their credit score, which, in turn, will permit them to raise funds at inexpensive charges.
+By allowing repurchase agreements or repos (enabling an enterprise to elevate its budget by supplying its securities and agreeing to repurchase them later) in AA-rated bonds or securities, volumes should move up inside the corporate bond market.
+More importantly, it can help improve liquidity, specifically if the RBI, like many other vital sector banks, uses it for its repo operations.